 Three examples of situations where the insurance company’s denial might be successfully challenged in court include the following:

 Improper or Misleading Conduct by the Agent: When you meet with the insurance agent, the agent might cut corners when attempting to consummate the deal and obtain a commission.
-Any information that is discussed by you and the insurance agent may be legally deemed to constitute “disclosed information.”
 If the agent fails to include relevant information, such as a disclosure you make about a past injury or medical condition, a beneficiary may have recourse when the insurer subsequently denies a beneficiary’s claim for misrepresentation, fraud, or non-disclosure.
 The insurance agent might also be liable for compensating the beneficiary under the agent’s errors and omissions insurance.
 Depending on the specific facts and circumstances, the insurance carrier also might be barred from denying the claim based on the inaccurate, missing or false information if the reason the insurance application was misleading was because of the agent.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].